Search:

 Guidelines for contributors of material published in Tararua Tramper

-Monthly deadlines for receipt of contributions for publication in the next issue are published in each issue of Tararua Tramper.
+The deadline for the next issue is published in each edition of Tararua Tramper.

-• reviews and formats draft reports and articles, and letters to the editor
+• reviews and formats draft reports, articles, and letters to the editor

-• may remove any statements considered to be inappropriate, insensitive, offensive or defamatory
+• may remove statements considered inappropriate, insensitive, offensive, or defamatory

 Style Guide: Standard formats